r-leyshon/ptspotter/README.md

 ## To do

-* include a seq_file_ops hash argument to create hashes for filenames from the off.
 * seq_file_ops avoids overwriting existing files.
 But if the files are named, additional numbered scripts are introduced which would cause conflict in sequential script execution.
 Detect the numbers and prevent this from happening.